Tutoring Plus is seeking a passionate leader to advance strategic direction, leverage relationships and ensure continued programmatic excellence.

 Candidates should include a resume and a cover letter that describes how their qualifications and experience match the needs and mission of Tutoring Plus along with salary expectations and how they learned of the position.
 Applications will be accepted until the position has been filled.

 The Executive Director position is full time position with some required evening hours for program and community meetings.
-Salary is commensurate with relevant experience, within the framework of the organization’s annual operating budget, and in the approximate range of $60,000 - 70,000.
+Salary is commensurate with relevant experience, within the framework of the organization's operating budget in the approximate range of $65,000-$75,000, with opportunities for additional compensation based on performance.
 Benefits include health insurance reimbursement and dental insurance coverage, 12 paid holidays each calendar year and flexible paid vacation time, and access to training and networking opportunities.

 Tutoring Plus is an Equal Employment Opportunity employer and actively seeks a diverse pool of candidates.
 Tutoring Plus welcomes people from all racial and ethnic backgrounds, abilities, gender identities, religions, ages, and sexual orientations to apply.